 setting physical/sexual boundaries means continuously checking in with each other about what is and isn’t OK.
 If someone consents to one sexual act, it doesn’t mean they consent to another.
 Ongoing communication is one of the key steps to healthy boundaries.

 people can change their minds anytime.
 If you feel uncomfortable at any stage it’s perfectly OK to let the other person know that you want to slow down or stop.

 - alcohol and other drugs can impact our ability to give consent, say no to sexual activity or recognise when someone isn’t giving consent.
 It can be helpful to limit alcohol and other drug use before sexual activity

 discussing and agreeing on contraception and actions to prevent sexually transmitted infections is another way you can maintain your boundaries by practising consent.

 The age that someone can consent to any kind of sexual activity varies between states and territories in Australia.
-Find more information about consent.
+Check out Youth Law Australia for more information about consent - just select your state.